jcherven/crux/README.md

 # Crux

-Crux is cron's best friend; a semantic cron expression helper.
+Crux is cron's best friend; a semantic crontab expression helper.

 Do you like crontab?
 It's nice and you can do a lot of helpful things with it thanks to its clever scheduling syntax and willingness to run whatever shell command you tell it to run, rigidly on that schedule without compromise.